NayanaSp02/first-repo-Github-class/README.md

-#check
-This is just for sake the of practice
+This is just for sake the of practice.